jeremyjung/react-auth-demo/README.md

 npm start
 ```

 Open the app in your browser of choice at http://localhost:3000.
 If you use Chrome, the debugger will use source maps to show individual files instead of just seeing the page as a single bundled file.

+If another application is using port 3000, either close the app or look at the console to see if an alternate port has been selected.

 To quit, you'll have to hit ctrl-c twice.

 ### Authentication details
 The application sends a basic http authentication request to the `/user_token` endpoint.
 If the credentials are incorrect, a 401 status code will be returned.
 If successful, a json payload will be returned in the following format: